BretStateham/FlySimExpress/Labs/flysimexpress-03.md

 ![Express Architecture](images/architecture-express.png)

 If you recall from the "[FlySim Express Hands-On Workshop Introduction](./flysimexpress-00.md)", the Azure IoT Developer Kit MXChip device just publishes it's accelerometer x,y & z values to the Azure IoT Hub.
-It's the Azure Function that will take that data from the IoT Hub and use it to simulate the flight data (pitch, roll, altitude, heading, latitude and longitude) for a virtual plane.
+It's the Azure Function that will take that data from the IoT Hub and use it to simulate the "flight data" (pitch, roll, altitude, heading, latitude and longitude) for a virtual plane.

-The Function will generate a new "genesis" or starting state the first time it is run, or when it can retrieve its previous state from Azure Storage.
+The Function will generate a new "genesis" or starting state the first time it is run, or whenever it is unable to retrieve its previous state from Azure Storage.
 It then applies the x & y acclerometer values passed to the Azure IoT Hub from the device to update the flight data.
 It then saves that state back to Azure Storage so it can retrieve and update it when the next message comes in.

 Finally, the Function will take the flight data it has calculated and pass it along to an Event Hub that was created by the presenter.
 The presenter will be running an app that retrieves the flight data from all attendees at the event, and plots them as points on a map, similar to an Air Traffic Control screen.